 My husband is working at home again these days, after 6 years of working in an office.
-He was right upstairs (at least I thought so).
+He was right overhead (at least I thought so).

 Surely he heard the cacophony.
 If not that, surely he couldn’t miss my whimpering and calling out to him.
 Something like this, though not quite as energetic:

 Lying there in a crumpled heap, my mind ran through all the likely scenarios: He had heard the calamity but figured “She’s okay.
 She’s the self-sufficient type.”
 Or, worse, he heard it and didn’t want to interrupt his work.
 But damn, I might have actually broken something.